-I look forward to welcoming you to the NUI Galway School of Medicine.
+I look forward to welcoming you to University of Galway School of Medicine.
 We are proud of our rich tradition of producing top quality medical graduates.
 Like most vibrant learning communities, our curriculum and our School is constantly undergoing change to embrace modern methods of teaching and learning.
 However, at the core of what we do is an emphasis on a patient-centred approach to medical education.
 We hope you will enjoy your time with us in Galway.

 MB BCh BAO

 Number of students:

 The medical curriculum at University of Galway is an integrated systems-based curriculum that facilitates students’ integrated understanding of the life sciences and clinical practice.
 Particular emphasis is placed on the acquisition of history-taking and physical examination skills, and on clinical reasoning.
 Students enjoy early clinical exposure and they spend the second half of the programme immersed in a variety of clinical environments, including hospital wards, outpatient clinics, surgical theatre and primary care.

 TEACHING FACILITIES AND TEACHING HOSPITALS

 Medical students complete most of their pre-clinical teaching in Áras Moyola, a state-of-the-art healthcare teaching facility on the main campus.
 Completion of the Human Biology Building will make additional world class facilities available to students.
 In the clinical phase, students receive clinical teaching in the adjacent University Hospital Galway and in satellite medical academies throughout the region.

 Developing medical students’ research skills is an essential element of the medical programme at University of Galway.
 All students are invited to complete a funded summer research project, and many of our students present their work at our annual undergraduate research day in Galway, as well as at international scientific conferences.